Gail Raymond McMurray, Sr.

 In lieu of flowers, please consider a contribution to the Gail and Maxine McMurray Agricultural Scholarship Fund.
 You can make checks to: Agricultural Scholarship Fund with a note of McMurray.
 Bring it to the Celebration of Life or mail it to Rita Woodard, coordinator, 4045 Russell Road, Dorset, OH 44032.

-To send flowers to Gail "Mac" Raymond McMurray, Sr.'s family, please visit our floral section.
+To plant a tree in memory of Gail "Mac" Raymond McMurray, Sr., please visit our tribute store.